tubatechdynamics/offerings/resources/ai-grant-writing.md

 ## Best Practices and Tips

-To get the best results from ChatGPT while writing your grant proposal, approach the process thoughtfully—like a cat carefully choosing the perfect perch.
+To get the best results from ChatGPT while writing your grant proposal, approach the process thoughtfully.

 - **Be Specific with Your Prompts**
 - **Refine and Experiment**